-If your child has a less severe special need, as indicated on enrollment paperwork, the director will request a Special Needs Protocol meeting before your child's start date.
-Special Needs Protocol meetings are attended by the parent, director, Family Special Populations Program Manager and Resource Educator.
-The group will work as a team to understand the nature of the less severe special need and to identify positive strategies to support the participant while they are in program.
+If your child has a special need, as indicated on enrollment paperwork, the director will request a Special Needs Protocol meeting before your child's start date.
+Special Needs Protocol meetings are attended by the parent, director, Family Resource Educator and Special Populations Program Manager.
+The group will work as a team to understand the nature of the special need and to identify positive strategies to support the participant while they are in program.

-Every effort will be made to provide reasonable accommodation.
+Every effort will be made to make reasonable accommodation.
 Our program and staff are not equipped to provide personal hygiene care nor one-on-one support for managing behavior.

-EXPLANATION OF FEES FOR THE SCHOOL-YEAR
+EXPLANATION OF FEES FOR THE SCHOOL YEAR

-The following programs are City of Seattle Preschool Programs (SPP/Pathways), where partial or full subsidies are available.
+The following programs are City of Seattle Preschool Programs (SPP or Pathways), where partial or full subsidies are available.

-These programs are NOT registerable through Seattle Parks and Recreation.
+The below program is NOT registerable through Seattle Parks and Recreation.